breakerspace/weaponizing-residual-censorship/README.md

 and a second to launch this attack from a source spoofed attacker.

-Note that to prevent abuse, this code is *not* useful to launch this attack at scale: these scripts are for testing small-scale attakcs and to reproduce the results in our paper.
+Note that to prevent abuse, this code is *not* useful to launch this attack at scale: these scripts are for testing small-scale attacks and to reproduce the results in our paper.

 ### 👷 Set up